Counterpart International

-Counterpart International is a non-profit organization headquartered in Arlington, Virginia.
-Since its founding in 1965, Counterpart has established programs and activities in more than 60 countries on six continents.
+Counterpart International is a non-profit organization based in Washington, D.C.
+Counterpart partners with local organizations to build inclusive, sustainable communities in which people thrive.
+Since its founding in 1965, Counterpart has established programs and activities in more than 65 countries on six continents.

 History

 The organization was established in 1965 as the Foundation of the People of the South Pacific (FSP) by an Australian Marist missionary priest, Father Stanley Hosie, and actress Betty Bryant.
 Ms. Silverstein and Father Hosie focused on supporting communities in the remote and often-overlooked islands of the South Pacific.

 In 1968, the organization began receiving funding from the United States Agency for International Development (USAID).
 During the 1970s, FSP obtained more grants to expand its staff and to transition its field offices into indigenous, independent NGOs that were locally staffed.
 FSP improved on the model of international aid by providing institutions in the South Pacific with skills to rebuild infrastructure, develop sustainable solutions to poverty, and facilitate economic growth.